Max-infinitely divisible models and inference for spatial extremes: Modeling

 For the max-stable submodels stemming from \eqref{eq:model1}, \eqref{eq:model2} and \eqref{eq:model3}, we get asymptotic dependence except in the degenerate case of complete independence.
-In all other non-max-stable cases, the tail decay of $\kappa_{\gamma}^{[k]}$ $(k=1,2,3)$ is of Weibull type and yields asymptotic independence with Gaussian $W(s)$; see Proposition~\ref{prop:chibar} in the appendix.
-Under this setting, more information is carried through the coefficient of tail dependence $\eta\in(0,1]$ \citep{Ledford.Tawn.1996}; its definition is recalled in the Supplementary Material.
-For our proposed models $\kappa_{\gamma}^{[k]}$ $(k=1,2,3)$, used in \eqref{eq:msgen} with a standard Gaussian process $W(s)$ with correlation function $\rho(h)$, the coefficient of tail dependence between two sites $s_1,s_2$ at distance $h=\|s_1-s_2\|$ is $\eta(h) = \left[\{1+\rho(h)\}/ 2\right]^{\beta/(\beta+2)}$; see Proposition \ref{prop:chibar} in the appendix.
-The parameter $\beta$ plays a crucial role for the joint tail decay rate, while the parameter $\alpha$ also impacts the dependence structure of $Z(s)$ for both $\kappa_{\gamma}^{[1]}$ and $\kappa_{\gamma}^{[2]}$ but to a milder degree.
-To illustrate the flexibility of Model~\eqref{eq:model2}, Figure~\ref{fig:ExtrCoefsModel} displays the bivariate level-dependent extremal coefficient $\theta_2(z)=zV(z,z)$, recall \eqref{eq:extrcoefmaxid}, for various parameter values.
-For $\beta=0$, the model is max-stable and $\theta_2(z)\equiv\theta_2$ is constant with respect to the level $z$, whereas for $\beta>0$, the dependence strength weakens as the level $z$ increases (i.e., $\theta_2(z)$ approaches $2$ as $z\to\infty$).
+In all other non-max-stable cases, the tail decay of $\kappa_{\bm \gamma}^{[k]}$ $(k=1,2,3)$ is of Weibull type and yields asymptotic independence with Gaussian $W(\bm s)$; see Proposition~\ref{prop:chibar} in the Appendix.
+Under this setting, more information is carried through the coefficient of tail dependence $\eta\in(0,1]$ \citep{Ledford.Tawn.1996}, which controls the rate of convergence towards asymptotic independence; its definition is recalled in the Supplementary Material.
+For our proposed models $\kappa_{\bm \gamma}^{[k]}$ $(k=1,2,3)$, used in \eqref{eq:msgen} with a standard Gaussian process $W(\bm s)$ with correlation function $\rho(h)$, the coefficient of tail dependence between two sites $\bm s_1,\bm s_2$ at distance $h=\|\bm s_1-\bm s_2\|$ is $\eta(h) = \left[\{1+\rho(h)\}/ 2\right]^{\beta/(\beta+2)}$; see Proposition \ref{prop:chibar} in the appendix.
+The parameter $\beta$ plays a crucial role for the joint tail decay rate, while the parameter $\alpha$ also impacts the dependence structure of $Z(\bm s)$ for both $\kappa_{\bm \gamma}^{[1]}$ and $\kappa_{\bm \gamma}^{[2]}$ but to a milder degree.
+To illustrate the flexibility of Model~\eqref{eq:model2}, the middle row of Figure~\ref{fig:ExtrCoefsModel} displays its bivariate level-dependent extremal coefficient $\theta_2(u)$, recall \eqref{eq:depcoef}, for various parameter values.
+For $\beta=0$, the model is max-stable and {$\theta_2(u)\equiv\theta_2$} is constant with respect to the quantile level $u$, whereas for $\beta>0$, the dependence strength weakens as the level $u$ increases (i.e., $\theta_2(u)$ approaches $2$ as $u\to1$).
+Hence, the parameter $\beta$ controls ``how far'' the model is from its max-stable counterpart.
 The parameter $\alpha$ modulates the overall dependence strength.

-Using the spectral construction \eqref{eq:msgen}, simulation mechanisms for max-id models are similar to those for max-stable models; see the Supplementary Material for details.
+Using the spectral construction \eqref{eq:msgen}, simulation mechanisms for max-id models are similar to those for max-stable models; see Section~\ref{sec:sim} for details.
 Our Gaussian-based models can be simulated exactly by exploiting multivariate elliptical representations.